koomedkm/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays the content of the /etc/passwd files
+Display the first 10 lines of /etc/passwd